José SCHOUMAKERGroup Industrial Relations Director - VALEO

 Having drawn satisfaction from the preliminary findings of this analysis for France, the automotive equipment manufacture intends to extend the scope of this exercise to the other countries where the Group operates.

-Over and above the technical skills displayed by the Arkanta and Eurodecision staff in data analysis and developing decision-support tools, VALEO was particularly impressed by their abilities to grasp the Group’s needs in this strategic project.
+Over and above the technical skills displayed by the Eurodecision staff in data analysis and developing decision-support tools, VALEO was particularly impressed by their abilities to grasp the Group’s needs in this strategic project.
 VALEO’s Group Industrial Relations Division has already commissioned them for another human resources management project.

 1 Decree No. 2012-1408 dated 18 December 2012 and General Labor Directorate circular No. 1 of 18 January 2013 stipulate that actual remuneration should be included in the areas of action retained by collective agreement, or failing that by the company’s action plans.